pm4ml/cbs-core-connector-test-harness/README.md

 The Mojaloop connector and the switch are simulated using TTK.
 To support incoming transactions, the core connector should implement the backend api for the Mojaloop connector.

+There is also a core banking solution sandbox which represents a financial service provider's core banking solution UAT environment.

+When executing test cases on your core connector, for different test cases it is important that a quality assurance personal observes the changing state of account balances to validate that the core connector is indeed functioning as intended for both happy path and non happy paths.

-Please find the api schema for the mojaloop connector backend api at the this location
+Please find the api schema for the mojaloop connector backend api at this location.
+The core connector needs to expose an api that will be invoked by the sdk scheme adapter api to receive payments from the mojaloop scheme.
+The api needs to be in sync with the api definition in this api definition.

 ```bash
 ./resources/api-spec/payee.yaml